kboronka/win-service-launcher/README.md

 runs as a service and launches non-service applications

 ## how to install
-1. Deploy the release folder
+1. Deploy the dist folder
 2. install service run `WinServiceLauncher.exe install` as administrator
 3. edit WinServiceLauncher.xml
 3. start the service `WinServiceLauncher.exe start`